Special Relativity -- Applications to astronomy and the accelerator physics

 \subsection{Moving Large Aperture Emitter}

-Let us now consider the case when a "plane-wave" emitter in the lab inertial frame is accelerated from rest up to velocity $v$ along the $x$ axis.
-An emitter with finite aperture is a kind of active medium which breaks up the radiated beam into a number of diffracted beams of plane waves.
-Each of these beams corresponds to one of the Fourier components into which an active medium can be resolved.
-We already know from our discussion from very beginning of this chapter that there is a deviation of the energy transport for the coherent light radiated by the transversely moving emitter, which is nothing else but well-known result: there is the aberration of light from the transversely moving emitter in the inertial frame of reference (Fig. \ref{B103}).
+Let us now consider a "plane-wave" emitter that starts at rest in the lab inertial frame and is then accelerated to a velocity $v$ along the $x$-axis.
+An emitter with a finite aperture acts as an active medium, breaking the radiated beam into multiple diffracted plane-wave components.
+Each of these beams corresponds to a Fourier component of the emitted radiation.
+As discussed earlier in this chapter, the energy transport of coherent light from a tangentially moving emitter deviates from the expected path—a well-known phenomenon related to the aberration of light in an inertial frame of reference (Fig. \ref{B103}).

-The specific of our case of interest with the viewpoint of kinematics is that here the screen is at rest in the lab frame and the emitter is moving tangentially to its surface with constant speed with respect to the lab frame.
-For simplicity we shall assume that the transverse size of the moving "plane-wave" emitter is very large relative to the transverse size of the hole in the screen.
+In our case of interest, the screen remains at rest in the lab frame, while the emitter moves tangentially to its surface at a constant velocity.
+For simplicity, we assume that the moving "plane-wave" emitter is significantly larger than the hole in the screen.